 Despite the overwhelming popularity that Fibre Reinforced Polymer (FRP) reinforcements are currently enjoying amongst researchers and the construction industry, there are still major scientific/technological (S/T) challenges that needs to be addressed and much research is needed to facilitate a wider adoption of these innovative products.
 Along with these S/T challenges, a bigger barrier to a more efficient and innovative use of composites in construction is the poor communication amongst researchers themselves, as well as between academia and industry.
 The MC ITN endure nurtured a new generation of scientists and assisted in maintaining a critical mass of researchers to address the main S/T challenges, co-ordinate European research, and offer a link between academia and industry. endure contributed to the work of COST Action TU1207 on Next Generation Design Guidelines for Composites in Construction and worked in parallel with Task Group 5.1 of the International Federation for Structural Concrete (fib) and CEN TC 250 on the preparation of the first draft guidelines to incorporate the use of FRP as strengthening and reinforcing solution for concrete structures in the future revisions of Eurocodes.

-The main aim of endure is to train researchers in the underlying principles so as to address the major S/T challenges and practical problems in the use of composite materials as internal reinforcement for new constructions and external strengthening solution for existing structures and infrastructure.
-This will be achieved through a combination of research training and industry guidance.
+The main aim of endure was to train researchers in the underlying principles so as to address the major S/T challenges and practical problems in the use of composite materials as internal reinforcement for new constructions and external strengthening solution for existing structures and infrastructure.
+This was achieved through a combination of research training and industry guidance.